fabiodearaujo/studiovictoria_mp1/README.md

 #### Form testing:

 I tested the form on Mobile and Desktop:
-- The mailto attibute does not work on Mobile.
+- The mailto attibute does not work on Android Mobile, but works on iPhone.
 - Tested field verificarion in all 4 browsers (Chrome, Firefox, Edge and IE) confirming that on Desktop everything is working as expected, only when all fields are filled correctly the mail application will be triggered with the information brought from the form.
+- On Safari for iPhone the form validation warnings are not aligned into the bubble.

 #### Footer link testing: